replicatedhq/replicated-field-labs/instruqt/custom-fields/05-admin-console-install/assignment.md

 teaser: Install the Admin Console, which we'll use to deploy our sample app
 notes:
 - type: text
-  contents: In this challenge we will use a terminal to install the Admin Console
+  contents: In this challenge we will use a terminal to install Admin Console
-    powered by KOTS
 tabs:
 - title: Shell
   type: terminal